 Note: You will need a valid USCNet login to access all our request forms.
 External development teams should ask their USC client to submit requests for them.

-Requests may take up to 72 hours to process so you should plan accordingly.
+Requests may take four business days to process so you should plan accordingly.
 To better control your site launch, you can request a URL in advance and add a note to the form telling us when you’d like to schedule the process.

 There is no charge for a USC URL.